-7. Stockholders' Equity
+8. Stockholders' Equity

-As of March 31, 2019, we had authorized 500,000,000 shares of Class A common stock and 100,000,000 shares of Class B common stock, each with a par value of \$0.0001 per share, of which 30,882,834 shares of Class A common stock and 33,798,188 shares of Class B common stock were issued and outstanding.
+As of June 30, 2019, we had authorized 500,000,000 shares of Class A common stock and 100,000,000 shares of Class B common stock, each with a par value of \$0.0001 per share, of which 31,462,892 shares of Class A common stock and 33,374,676 shares of Class B common stock were issued and outstanding.
 The rights of the holders of Class A common stock and Class B common stock are identical, except with respect to voting and conversion rights.
 The holders of Class A common stock are entitled to one vote per share, and the holders of Class B common stock are entitled to ten votes per share, on all matters that are subject to stockholder vote.
 The holders of Class B common stock also have approval rights for certain corporate actions.
-Each share of Class B common stock may be converted into one share of Class A common stock at the option of its holder and will be automatically converted into one share of Class A common stock upon transfer thereof, subject to certain exceptions.
-In addition, upon the date on which the outstanding shares of Class B common stock represent less than 10% of the aggregate voting power of our capital stock, all outstanding shares of Class B common stock shall convert automatically into Class A common stock.
+Each share of Class B common stock may be converted into one share of Class A common stock at the option of its holder and will be automatically converted into one share of Class B common stock represent less than 10% of the aggregate voting power of our capital stock, all outstanding shares of Class B common stock shall convert automatically into Class A common stock.

-8. Basic and Diluted Loss per Common Share
+9. Basic and Diluted Loss per Common Share